Taking up running for the first time, or after years off, is exciting but challenging.

 At first, you might only be able to run a block or two without becoming totally winded, or you might deal with a lot of post-run muscle soreness.

-Although there will always be some degree of “growing pains” as your body adapts to running and you build your aerobic fitness and muscular strength, you can ease your transition into becoming a runner and set yourself up for a lifetime of success in the sport by following the following best running tips for beginners.
+Although there will always be some degree of โgrowing painsโ as your body adapts to running and you build your aerobic fitness and muscular strength, you can ease your transition into becoming a runner and set yourself up for a lifetime of success in the sport by following our expert tips for beginners.

-We hope these running tips for beginners will help you as you enter the wonderful world of running.
+I hope this guide will help with the transition and adaptation as you enter the wonderful world of running.

 Welcome to the club!